Lititz, Pennsylvania: History

 Lititz was founded by members of the Moravian Church in 1756 and was named by a German form of name of the Litice Castle in Bohemia.
 Lititz was one of four leading Moravian communities in Pennsylvania, the other three being Bethlehem, Emmaus, and Nazareth.

 For a century, only Moravians were permitted to live in Lititz.
-Until the middle of the 19th century, only members of the congregation could own houses; others were required to lease.
+Until the middle of the nineteenth century, only members of the congregation could own houses; others were required to lease.
 The lease system was abolished in 1855, just five years before the beginning of the American Civil War.

 During the American Revolutionary War, Brethren's House, built in 1759, was used as a hospital for Continental Army troops, and a number of Continental Army soldiers died and were buried here.

 Lititz is also home to Linden Hall School for Girls, the oldest all-girls boarding school in the United States.
 Located adjacent to the Moravian Church on 47 acre of land, Linden Hall was founded by the Moravians in 1746, a decade before the borough was incorporated.